chinnachaithu449-hub/Gaussian/README.md

 ## Program:
 /*
 Program to find the solution of a matrix using Gaussian Elimination.
-Developed by: A.Jayachandran
+Developed by: G chaithanya
-RegisterNumber: 25015034
+RegisterNumber: 212225230087
 */
 ~~~
 import os